Safety and Governance Policy

 • Data Residency: All data is processed and stored within the europe-west2 (London, England, UK) region.

-• DPIA Support: We provide a comprehensive DPIA Pack and Technical Fact Sheet to all partner schools to simplify the local data protection impact assessment process.
+• DPIA: We provide a comprehensive DPIA Technical Fact Sheet to all partner schools education institutions to simplify the local data protection impact assessment process (DPIA).
+This is available for authenticated and logged in users who activate School Programme plan and send email request.

-To support transparency, the following documents are available for authorised school/academy/college AI Leads, Data Protection Officers, Educational Leaders and Administrators:
+To support transparency, the following articles are available for authorised school/academy/college AI Leads, Data Protection Officers, Educational Leaders and Administrators.
+Please visit our knowledge base help.otem.co.uk

 Compliance Glossary